hektorjg/mcp-proxy/README.md

 ### 1.1 Configuration

-This mode requires providing the URL of the MCP Server's SSE endpoint as the program’s first argument.
+This mode requires providing the URL of the MCP Server's SSE endpoint as the program's first argument.
 If the server uses Streamable HTTP transport, make sure to enforce it on the `mcp-proxy` side by passing `--transport=streamablehttp`.

 Arguments